Community Leaders Call for Court to Uphold the Law, Allowing 7 Million Virginians Access to Health Care and Protection from Insurance Company Abuses

 Rabbi Ben Romer, Congregation Or Ami.
 His wife was denied care due to Anthem’s underwriting practices.

 Media conference will immediately follow hearing.
 Hearing is expected to end between 10:30 a.m. and 11:30 a.m.

 WHERE: Broad Street at E.7th Street, outside U.S. District Courthouse, Richmond, VA

 After refusing to dismiss Attorney General Ken Cuccinelli’s health care lawsuit in July, U.S. District Court Judge Henry Hudson will hear arguments on the constitutionality of the law on Monday October 18, 2010.
 This argument follows a Michigan federal court decision issued last week which found the minimum coverage provision (the so-called insurance “mandate”) is constitutional.

 Judge Hudson’s decision is not expected for several weeks.
 Whatever the outcome, the case will likely be appealed to the 4th Circuit Court of Appeals, and, eventually, the US Supreme Court is expected to finally resolve the legal questions raised in this and numerous cases filed around the country.

 Since passage of the Patient Protection and Affordable Care Act, Virginia Organizing has been educating the public on what the national health care law will mean for Virginians.
 Virginia Organizing is one of many groups to file an amicus brief with the U.S. District Court supporting the federal health care law and opposing Attorney General Cuccinelli’s attempts to block reform.

-Jim Lindsay of the Virginia Organizing Health Care Committee spoke at the media conference after the hearing and will also join other health reform advocates at the Governor’s Health Reform Advisory Committee working group meetings in Richmond next week to weigh in on the implementation of the new law.
+Jim Lindsay of the Virginia Organizing Health Care Committee will join other health reform advocates at the Governor’s Health Reform Advisory Committee working group meetings in Richmond next week to weigh in on the implementation of the new law.